alpine9000/AmigaDaLua/README.md

 * src/lua_graphics.py
 * src/lua_intuition.py

-They have been haphazardly automatically generated so symbols for these libraries may have been missed.
-More comprehensive documentation will follow.
+They have been automatically generated so symbols for these libraries may have been missed.
+More comprehensive binding coverage and documentation will follow.

-The bindings are currently very memory heavy, so `lua_big` is probably best for powerful Amigas only.
+The bindings code is automatically generated and quite memory heavy

 ## Tags

-Functions that tag variable number of tags such as `OpenWindowTags` on the Amiga would require a TAG_END tag to indicate the end of the tag arguments.
-On AmigaDaLua this is not currently required/supported
+Functions that take a variable number of tags such as `OpenWindowTags` on the Amiga would require a TAG_END tag to indicate the end of the tag arguments.
+On AmigaDaLua this is not currently required/supported.

 ```lua
 mywin = OpenWindowTags(nil,